 On April 15, 1947, Jackie Robinson trotted out to first base for the Dodgers at Brooklyn's Ebbets Field, erasing the unofficial color line that had stood in big league baseball for nearly 60 years.
-By the end of the season, his dazzling play had earned him baseball's inaugural Rookie of the Year Award, cementing the belief that blacks more than deserved a place alongside the best white players in the national pastime.
+By the end of the season, his dazzling play had earned him baseball's inaugural Rookie of the Year Award, cementing the belief that Black people more than deserved a place alongside the best white players in the national pastime.

 For many, the story of Robinson ends there.
 Or maybe when he was elected to the Baseball Hall of Fame in 1962.
 What often goes untold is his continued battle for equality after leaving baseball, a period that lasted nearly twice as long as his major league career.